Back on the skis: 7 reasons to start skiing again

 2. Modern equipment makes it easier

-Probably the most powerful argument for getting back on the slopes is the sophisticated equipment.
-Since the advent of carving skis and rocker construction, even the first turn can be quickly mastered by anyone.
-The rocker ski is slightly bent up at the front and back, creating a negative preload.
-It is much easier to turn and can be skied with less effort.
-In addition, the skis don’t cut as quickly.
-In short, modern rocker skis make skiing much easier.
-Those who still learned on the narrow slats will experience an “aha” moment on a rockered beginner ski.
-In addition, “turning by itself” is simply even more fun.
+The most compelling argument for getting back on the slopes is the technically advanced equipment.
+Since the advent of carving skis and rocker construction, even the very first turn has become easy for anyone to master.
+The rocker ski is slightly curved at both the tip and tail, creating a negative camber.
+It is much easier to turn and requires less effort to ski.
+What’s more, the skis don’t catch an edge as easily.
+In short: modern rocker skis make skiing much easier.
+Anyone who learnt on narrow skis will have a real ‘aha’ moment on a rocker-style beginner’s ski.
+Plus, the fact that they ‘turn on their own’ simply makes it even more fun.

 3. Renting or buying skis?

-One of the much-discussed questions among winter sports enthusiasts: should I buy an individual ski or rather rent a different one each time?
+One of the much-discussed questions among winter sports enthusiasts: should I buy my own skis or rent a set each time?
 For the beginner, renting is the best way to try out the new skis.
 In every ski resort there is at least one equipment rental shop that offers various models from different manufacturers.
 If the rented ski does not suit your skiing style, it can usually be exchanged for an equivalent model without any problems.
 When the desire to ski has returned and more skiing holidays are planned, you can think about buying ski equipment.

 4. Beginner-friendly ski resorts

-If you want to get used to the equipment slowly and brush up on what you’ve learned, you don’t need a lot of kilometres of pistes.
-All you need is a small to medium-sized ski area that is well laid out and offers sufficiently flat slopes.
-And that can be found in practically every Alpine region from Germany to Italy.
-The separate beginner’s area takes away the fear and gives enough space to calmly get to grips with gliding and sliding.
+If you want to ease yourself back into skiing and brush up on what you learnt back then, you don’t need to cover many kilometres of slopes.
+A small to medium-sized ski resort that is clearly laid out and offers plenty of gentle slopes is more than enough.
+And you can find such resorts in practically every Alpine region, from Germany to Italy.
+The separate beginners’ area takes the fear out of it and provides enough space to get to grips with gliding and sliding at a leisurely pace.
 Many ski resorts also offer large practice areas with special lifts and courses to ski through.
 Holidays with children are no obstacle either.
-Almost all ski resorts offer childcare for the little ones – whether as all-day care in the play area, in the ski course or included in the package in the hotel services.
+Virtually all ski resorts offer childcare for the little ones – whether as full-day care in the children’s area, in ski lessons or included as part of the hotel package.

 5. Physical fitness